jiaxiang-wu/libhash/README.md

 * **SpH**: Spherical Hashing (CVPR '12)
 * **IsoH**: Isotropic Hashing (NIPS '12)
 * **KMH**: K-means Hashing (CVPR '13)
+* **SGH**: Scalable Graph Hashing (IJCAI '15)

 Many thanks to the above methods' authors for their research and kindly provided source code.

 # Evaluation Results

 We report the MeanAP (Mean Average Precision) scores for above methods on SIFT-1M and GIST-1M data sets.
+For each query, the ground-truth matches are defined as its top-100/1K/10K nearest neighbors in the Euclidean space.
 The training process is carried out on the learning subset of each data set.

-For each query, the ground-truth matches are defined as its top-100/1K/10K nearest neighbors in the Euclidean space.
+Please note: The hyper-parameters of these hashing methods are not carefully tuned.
+Most hyper-parameters are the same as the author's choices in their original source code, although the corresponding data sets may differ.
+It is possible that the MeanAP scores of some methods can be further improved.

 ## SIFT-1M